kienluu/fabs/README.md

 Features:
 - typical apt-get compass, django git make pip and virtualenv commands.
+- one line mysql database setup for you django project.
 - pip requirement files with a frozen requirements list and a non frozen always updated list
 - helpers for server setup scripts, such as source compilation helpers.